Royal Concertgebouw, Mäkelä Parade Colors To Kick Off U.S. Tour

-Mäkelä proved a super leader: He is the 28-year-old chief conductor-designate of the Concertgebouw, whose post as its eighth artistic leader doesn’t officially begin until 2027, the same year he also takes the reins of the Chicago Symphony Orchestra as its 11th music director.
+Mäkelä proved a superb leader: He is the 28-year-old chief conductor-designate of the Concertgebouw, whose post as its eighth artistic leader doesn’t officially begin until 2027, the same year he also takes the reins of the Chicago Symphony Orchestra as its 11th music director.

 At Steinmetz, Mäkelä was energetic, insightful, and inspired, communicating clearly and effectively with the musicians, who were in turn empowered to draw out grand, sweeping narratives in service of two works: Schoenberg’s Transfigured Night, for the 150th anniversary of the composer’s birth, and Mahler’s Symphony No. 1, known as the Titan.